-N Tote --- The switch do interface. oes not store any data, and therefore does not require a Q-Channel clock-gating
+Note The switch does not store any data, and therefore does not require a Q-Channel clock-gating interface.

 Sizer

 The sizer connects channels that have different data widths, enabling different tradeoffs of bandwidth to area.
 The sizer supports conversion between any of the supported AXI4-Stream data widths: